vbabashov/house-prices/README.md

 - Obtain data:

 The raw dataset comes in train.csv, test.csv and sample_submission.csv including the target values for the test test.
-Since, the purpose of this exercise is not a competation, I merged the csv files into one file for easier pre-processing steps.
+Since, the purpose of this exercise is not a competition, I merged the csv files into one file for easier pre-processing steps.

 - Clean data: